-- a) the alleged conduct does not fall within the jurisdiction of the Workplace Discrimination Prevention policy and may be pursued in another manner or forum, - b) the alleged conduct falls within the jurisdiction of the Workplace Discrimination Prevention policy and will be investigated.
+- the alleged conduct does not fall within the jurisdiction of the Workplace Discrimination Prevention policy and may be pursued in another manner or forum, - the alleged conduct falls within the jurisdiction of the Workplace Discrimination Prevention policy and will be investigated.

-When the alleged discrimination conduct involves physical or sexual assault or the threat of such violence, the Town will immediately take any necessary action to protect the worker in accordance with the Town's Workplace Violence and Harassment Prevention policy found in Schedule C, and this may include immediately contacting emergency services and enforcement agencies.
+When the alleged discrimination conduct involves physical or sexual assault or the threat of such violence, the Town will immediately take any necessary action to protect the worker in accordance with the Town's Workplace Violence and Harassment Prevention policy found in contacting emergency services and enforcement agencies.